jina-ai/fastapi-serve/README.md

     - 🚢 Deployment with Custom Dockerfile (Coming Soon!)
     - 🛠️ Export Your App for Self-Hosting with docker-compose / Kubernetes (Coming Soon!)
 - 📈 **Observability**
-    - 📊 Access Logs, Metrics, and Traces for your app (Coming Soon!)
+    - 📊 Access Logs, Metrics, and Traces for your app (Example TBD!)

 ## 💪 Support